 Those words, now legendary among Twin Peaks fans, in many ways the all-new ‘Fire Walk With Me‘ poem, will be dissected for years to come, no doubt, and I’m not one to shy away from a dissection, so what do they mean to me?

-As we had also seen in Part 8, The Fireman and Senorita Dido’s alarm bells began ringing to alert them the time had come, quickly dashing (okay, maybe not quickly) to create a beautifully bright glistening set of fallopian tubes and ovaries, which in turn produced a golden egg containing the soul of Laura Palmer.
+As we had also seen in Part 8, The Fireman and Senorita Dido’s alarm bells began ringing to alert them that the time had come, quickly dashing (okay, maybe not quickly) to create a beautifully bright, glistening set of fallopian tubes and ovaries, which in turn produced a golden egg containing the soul of Laura Palmer.
 This egg was then sent down to Earth and implanted in the 13-year-old Sarah Judith Novack, waiting to be fertilised fifteen years later.
-This, in a metaphorical sense, is the moment Sarah ‘became a woman’.
+This, in a metaphorical sense, is the moment Sarah became a woman.
 And thus, her pain and suffering began [spoken in a vaguely sarcastic tone].

 At that same time, The Woodsman stumbles across KPJK radio station.
 He has a bright idea which may have gone something like this: “Instead of wandering aimlessly through the New Mexico desert searching for the light, I’ll send my curse across the airwaves – pretty clever, huh?”
-His plan works; Sarah, who has been on a date with her boy crush and is woozy with those first young lustful emotions, listens to the radio and is lulled to sleep.
+His plan works: Sarah, who has been on a date with her boy crush and is woozy with those first, young, lustful emotions, listens to the radio and is lulled to sleep.
 So what happened to Sarah at that moment?
-She’d just hit puberty, and now something was climbing in through her window (a la BOB) and onboard her changing body.
-Of course, we should note that it was around the age of thirteen that BOB took Leland as host, and also at the same age that BOB also started taking Laura into the woods.
+She’d just hit puberty, and now something was climbing in through her window (a la BOB) and on board her changing body.
+Of course, we should note that it was around the age of thirteen that BOB took Leland as a host, and also at the same age that BOB started taking Laura into the woods.
 Were both Leland and Sarah abused as young teens?
 Is this where the cycle of abuse began?

 The Horse Is the White of The Eyes…

-Sarah sees the vision of a white horse twice to the best of our knowledge.
+To the best of our knowledge, Sarah sees the vision of a white horse twice.
 This happens the first time we see Leland/BOB molesting Laura in Fire Walk With Me, then again in ‘Lonely Souls’ when Leland is first revealed as killer BOB, subsequently brutally murdering Sarah’s niece Maddy.

-In some cases, people who are born blind have white/opaque eyes — could this mean that when Sarah sees the white horse, she is turning a blind eye to what is happening under the fan?
-Alternatively, when rolling your eyes into the back of your head (e.g. when you sleep), you can no longer see — literally turning a blind eye.
+In some cases, people born blind have white or opaque eyes— could this mean that when Sarah sees the white horse, she is turning a blind eye to what is happening under the fan?
+Alternatively, when rolling your eyes into the back of your head (e.g., when you sleep or close them), you can no longer see — literally turning a blind eye.

 Where else have we seen white/opaque eyes?
 That’s right — originally, the doppelgängers of the Black Lodge all had ‘blind eyes’, perhaps a metaphor for the fact that by not taking a stand or intervening when something terrible is happening to someone, you are complicit in the crimes, and you will be damned all to hell?

-This leads to my agreement again with Albert Rosenfield that BOB is just, in fact, ‘the evil that men do’ in a metaphorical sense.
-BOB is the generic face of evil, all of them the same.
+This leads me to agree again with Albert Rosenfield that BOB is, in fact, ‘the evil that men do’ in a metaphorical sense.
+BOB is the generic face of evil; they’re all the same.
 The BOB in Twin Peaks was nothing special — and that’s okay with me.
 It makes it easier to accept his rather underwhelming defeat by the green-gloved Freddie Sykes.
 (I actually loved the way he was taken out, but it was not the epic battle of good vs evil between Coop and BOB that we had all expected).
 There’s a good reason for that — because that was just one of thousands, if not millions, of BOB’s throughout the world; defeating just one of them is the equivalent of squashing one frog(moth) in a swimming pool full of them.

 This leads us nicely onto Judy.
 Is Judy the ‘big thing’ that Coop is looking to defeat?
 Maybe, but is Judy any different to BOB?
 Is she/it one big thing?
 I don’t think so, and here’s why…